aaronjesudas/CustomerListOperations/README.md

 ```

 Since the customer Ids appear more than onces in the list, there will be multiple cycles processing same customer.
-To avoid this, a dynamic filter is used to filter out customers which are already used.
+To avoid this, a dynamic filter is used to filter out customers which are already processed.
-During every cycle, this list is updated and the filter is applied on the current processing element in the list.
+During every cycle, this list is updated and this dynamic filter is applied on the current processing element in the list.

 ### Logic To Find set of customers sharing same set of accounts
 For each object in the above mapping, the entire list is scanned to identify customers using same set of accounts
 Here also there is a possibility of multiple cycles processing the same set of customers in different order
 A dynamic filter is applied here as well to avoid duplicate processing.

-To hold the above data another data structure is defined and used (AccountSetToCustomerSetMap.java)
+To hold the above data, another data structure is defined and used (AccountSetToCustomerSetMap.java)
 This will present the data in the following format
 ```json
 [